Matt-Isotope/RLMIsotopeCompanion/README.md

 A possible testing workflow is:

-1. Download the dataset from Zenodo.
+1. Download the script from Zenodo.
 2. Read the data in R.
 3. Create or open an R script that analyses the data.
 4. Open the script in RStudio.